 Eby is a 1982 graduate of the University of Evansville in Evansville, Indiana.

-Campaign Director Robert W. Duffy is one of the founders of the St. Louis Beacon.
-He began his career in the news business in 1955 when he took a job delivering the Arkansas Gazette in his hometown, Little Rock, Arkansas.
-He joined the staff of the St. Louis Post-Dispatch in 1973 and worked there for 32 years as a reporter, critic, columnist, editorial writer, and editor, and spent time in every department of the newsroom except sports.
-He was a juror for the Pulitzer Prizes for photography in 1978 and ’79.
-In addition to the Beacon and the Post- Dispatch, articles by him have appeared in national magazines such as U.S. News and World Report, Smithsonian, Metropolis and Modernism, and he has contributed essays or chapters to several books on architectural and urban-design subjects.
+Robert W. Duffy is a founder of the St. Louis Beacon.
+He began his career in the news in 1955 when he took a job delivering the Arkansas Gazette in his hometown, Little Rock, AR.
+He joined the St. Louis Post-Dispatch in 1973 and worked there for 32 years as a reporter, critic, columnist, editorial writer, and editor, and spent time in nearly every department of the newsroom.
+He was a juror for the Pulitzer Prizes for photography in '78 and ’79.
+In addition to the Beacon and the Post-Dispatch, articles by him have appeared in national magazines such as U.S. News and World Report, Smithsonian, Metropolis and Modernism, and he has contributed essays or chapters to several books on architectural and urban-design.
 Duffy is an alumnus of Washington University in St. Louis (A.B.
 1967) and is a senior lecturer and adjunct professor in the College of Arts and Sciences at the University.
-He lives in the city's Central West End.

-Margaret Wolf Freivogel is the Editor of St. Louis Public Radio and The Beacon.
+Margaret Wolf Freivogel is the Editor of St. Louis Public Radio.
 She was the founding editor of the St. Louis Beacon, a nonprofit news organization, from 2008 to 2013.
 A St. Louis native, Margie previously worked for 34 years at the St. Louis Post-Dispatch as a reporter, Washington correspondent and assistant managing editor.
 She has received numerous awards for reporting as well as a lifetime achievement award from the St. Louis Press Club and the Missouri Medal of Honor from the University of Missouri School of Journalism.
 She is a board member of the Investigative News Network and a past president of Journalism and Women Symposium.
-Margie graduated from Kirkwood High School and Stanford University.
+Margie graduated from Kirkwood HS and Stanford.
 She is married to William H. Freivogel.
 They have four grown children and five grandchildren.
 Margie enjoys rowing and is a fan of chamber music.

 While originally starting his college career as a music major, oboe performance, Robert holds a Bachelor of Arts degree in Communications from the University of South Florida.
 He proudly serves on the board of directors for Redevelopment Opportunities for Women (ROW) and St. Louis Transitional Hope House.